Skip to main content

 If you have a progressive disease or health condition and due to that condition you are not expected to live more than 12 months, you may get benefits at a higher rate, get extra money or get payments quicker than usual.

-If you have a terminal illness you must tell Universal Credit as soon as you make your claim or as soon as the illness occurs.
+If a medical professional has said you might have 12 months or less to live you must tell Universal Credit as soon as you make your claim or as soon as the illness occurs.
 This will help Universal Credit to make sure you receive the help and support you need to make or maintain your claim.
-You can report a terminal illness when you are making a claim for Universal Credit or at any point during your claim.
+You can report it when you are making a claim for Universal Credit or at any point during your claim.

-You can report a terminal illness during your claim using your online journal, by phone or at an appointment in your local Jobs and Benefits office.
+You can report if you are nearing the end of life during your claim using your online journal, by phone or at an appointment in your local Jobs and Benefits office.

-You will need to ask your medical professional to complete a DS1500 or SR1 form.
+You will need to ask your medical professional to complete an SR1 form.
 They will have copies of the form.
 This could be your:

 • GP